MervCodes

 maxmemory-policy allkeys-lru

-Storing very large values (multiple megabytes) in Redis can cause latency spikes because Redis is single-threaded and must serialize the entire value for each operation.
-If you need to cache large datasets, consider breaking them into smaller chunks or caching only the most frequently accessed portions.
+Storing multi-megabyte values in Redis causes latency spikes because Redis is single-threaded and has to serialize the entire value for each operation.
+If you need to cache large datasets, break them into smaller chunks or cache only the hot parts.

 Use Pipelines for Batch Operations

-If you need to read or write multiple keys at once, use Redis pipelines to send all commands in a single round trip.
-This dramatically reduces network overhead.
+If you're reading or writing multiple keys, use pipelines to send all commands in a single round trip:

 pipe = r.pipeline()